-3.6 Re-training
+3.6 Re-training and resuming training

 If training is successful, Amp saves the parameters into an '<label>.amp' file (by default the label is 'amp', so this file is 'amp.amp').
-You can load the pretrained calculator and re-train it further with tighter convergence criteria.
+You can load the pretrained calculator and re-train it further with tighter convergence criteria or more/different images.
 You can specify if the pre-trained amp.amp will be overwritten by the re-trained one through the key word 'overwrite' (default is False).

 '''

 calc = Amp.load('amp.amp')

 calc.model.lossfunction = LossFunction(convergence=convergence)

-calc.train(overwrite=True)
+calc.train(overwrite=True, images='training.traj')

 '''